heavyblotto/memorativa/docs/1. introduction/memorativa-1-1-introduction.md

 Where the classical art of memory used architectural spaces and vivid imagery to organize knowledge, Memorativa translates this insight into a digital framework where symbolic relationships can be precisely encoded and manipulated.

-Memorativa extends classical systems through modern cybernetic principles, creating a dynamic learning environment where symbolic relationships evolve through feedback loops.
-This evolution occurs through what Hermann Hesse envisioned in *The Glass Bead Game* - a system for playing with the total contents of culture, finding new connections and meanings.
+Memorativa extends classical systems through modern cybernetic principles, creating a dynamic learning environment where symbolic relationships evolve through feedback loops[9].
+This evolution occurs through what Hermann Hesse envisioned in *The Glass Bead Game* - a system for playing with the total contents of culture, finding new connections and meanings[8].

 Within Memorativa, glass beads serve as game tokens that represent percepts, ideas, concepts, and relationships.